What Is a Virtual Receptionist?

 Advanced Tasks

-• Outbound confirmation calls and SMS appointment reminders
+• Outbound confirmations and SMS appointment reminders

 • Payment processing — taking card details over the phone